gatsbyjs/gatsby/docs/docs/graphql-reference.md

 ## Intro

 This page will walk you through a series of GraphQL queries, each designed to demonstrate a particular feature of GraphQL.
-We're using the data from gatsbyjs.org, so feel free to experiment!
+You'll be querying the *real* schema used on gatsbyjs.org so feel free to experiment and poke around the innards of our site!

 ## Basic query